 ANSWER: The City lacks knowledge or information sufficient to form a belief as to the individuals that plaintiff alleges to be part of the argumentative, vague, and undefined term "Watts Gang of officers," and it therefore makes no further response to the allegations in this paragraph incorporating that term.
-To the extent the allegations of this paragraph are intended to refer to the Defendant Officers, the City admits Defendants Watts and Mohammed were arrested and charged with theft of government funds, and that they both pleaded guilty to those charges.
-The City lacks knowledge or information of the misconduct involving plaintiff as alleged in the complaint against the Defendant Officers.
+To the extent the allegations of this paragraph are intended to refer to the Defendant Officers, the City admits Defendant Watts was arrested and charged with theft of government funds, and that he pleaded guilty to those charges.
+The City is without knowledge or information of the misconduct involving plaintiff as alleged in the complaint against the Defendant Officers.
 The City is without knowledge or information sufficient to form a belief as to the truth of any remaining allegations contained in paragraph 11.